murilloves/nodejs-google-calendar-crud/README.md

 ## That's it!

--------- Now just follow the instructions to enable your credentials, your token (by oauth2 from google), and modify your Google calendar --------
+-------- Now just follow the instructions to enable your token (by oauth2 from google), and modify your Google calendar --------

 ### Feel free to fork and improve as you wish
 #### All CRUD operations are working